apache/incubator-retired-edgent-samples/APPLICATION_DEVELOPMENT.md

 Note, the Java package names for Edgent components do not incorporate the platform kind; the package names are the same regardless of the platform.

-See `JAVA_SUPPORT.md` for more information on artifact coordinates, etc.
+See the release's `JAVA_SUPPORT` information in [downloads](https://http://edgent.incubator.apache.org/docs/downloads) for more information on artifact coordinates, etc.

 ## Writing Your Application